angidelic/angidelic.github.io/README.md

 [Patient Characteristics Survey](https://github.com/angidelic/angidelic.github.io/tree/main/Patient%20Characteristic%20Survey)
->Psychiatric patient survey and analysis to predict which patients would benefit from inpatient vs outpatient treatment programs.
+> Analyzed psychiatric patient survey data to identify factors influencing whether patients would benefit more from inpatient or outpatient treatment programs.
+Applied statistical analysis and predictive modeling to evaluate key variables and outcomes.
+>>
+Used Python for data preparation, modeling, and validation, and presented findings through a formal report and supporting analysis.
+Provided insights that could support treatment decision-making and resource allocation.
+>>
->>>White paper
+>>White paper
 >>>Supporting python code